iLikeCoffee100/electron-react-boilerplate/README.md

-Refer to package.json scripts for the fuckin scripts
+Refer to package.json scripts for the scripts

 npm i